- WE MUST MOVE, as the current facility is in disrepair.

 Our mission is simple - to feed the hungry and assist our neighbors in need.
-With your help, we can continue our mission in our new facility that will be completed and operational by the end of 2021.
+With your help, we can continue our mission in our new facility that will be completed and operational early in 2022.

 $50 helps us purchase